 Finally, the displacement field obtained from the structural analysis of the global model (namely the displacement field predicted for the LOB segment) has been mapped and imposed onto the upper and lower boundary surfaces of each sub-model, thanks to the application of the sub-modelling technique.
+The studies carried out in order to calculate such displacements fields are reported in [2], with a detailed description of the models and the boundary conditions adopted.
 In particular, for each loading scenario, the 3D spatial distribution of the displacement along x, y and z directions is mapped and applied to the nodes lying onto the upper and lower border surfaces of the three local models.
 In such a way, it is possible to consider the mechanical action of the entire segment on the assessed local region in all the loading scenarios simulated.